Regular Force

 In the Canadian Armed Forces, a Regular Force unit or person is part of the full-time military, as opposed to being part of the Primary Reserve which has more flexibility.
 There are many bases and wings across Canada, and factors like trade, career progression, and environment will affect where the person ends up.
 They receive more pay and benefits than members of the Primary Reserve and can be ordered into overseas deployments.

 Regular Force personnel are employed full-time, and have usually signed long-term contracts ranging anywhere from three to nine years, not including subsidized training or education.

-There are approximately 68,000 Regular Force personnel in the Canadian Forces.
-Close to the current authorized strength of 71,500 Regular Force members.
+There are approximately 68,000 Regular Force personnel in the Canadian Forces,close to the current authorized strength of 71,500 Regular Force members.
 On the other hand, the Reserve Forces have an authorized force size of 30,000 members.

 Organization

 Royal Canadian Navy

 The Royal Canadian Navy (RCN) protects Canadian sovereignty and interests at sea, at home and abroad.
 Whether during times of conflict or peace, the RCN promotes global stability, enforces international law and helps protect both the Canadian and world economies.
 The RCN is made up of approximately 8,400 Regular Force personnel, 4,100 Reservists and 3,800 civilian employees.

-The Regular Force component of the Royal Canadian Navy consists of the two fleets, MARLANT and MARPAC and all ships crews except for the majority of those serving on board the Kingston-class coastal defence vessels which are manned largely by the Primary Reserve.
+The Regular Force component of the Royal Canadian Navy consists of the two fleets, MARLANT and MARPAC and all ships crews except for the majority of those serving on board the Kingston-class coastal defence vessels which are crewed largely by the Primary Reserve.

 Canadian Army

-The Canadian Army produces soldiers who are well-trained, well-equipped, well-led and ready for operations at home and abroad.
+The Canadian Army produces soldiers for operations at home and abroad.
 22,500 members serve as full-time soldiers in the Regular Force 21,500 are part-time, volunteer soldiers in the Reserve Force.

-The Regular Force component of the Canadian Army consists of three field-ready brigades, with elements of a fourth located at CFB Gagetown:
+The Regular Force component of the Canadian Army consists of three field-ready brigades, with elements of a fourth at CFB Gagetown: